ptt98hd/ebay-clone/README.md

 ### 1. Clone this repository

-Open your `terminal` application and paste command below to clone this repository to your local machine.
+Open your `terminal` and paste the following command to clone this repository.

 ```sh
 git clone https://github.com/ptt98hd/ebay-clone.git